jblawatt/camundactl/docs/index.md

 The majority of the direct camunda commands are generated from the `openapi.json` file provided by the camunda project.
 For more details have a look a their [documentation](https://docs.camunda.org/manual/7.15/reference/rest/openapi/).

+The aim of this tool is to create a quick way to interact with the API while using the speed and flexibility of command line tools over guis for experienced users.

 ## What it does

 ```bash